KianBahasadri/gnome-bedtime-mode/README.md

 - Go to "Settings -> Keyboard -> Keyboard Shortcuts"
 - Click on "View and Customize Shortcuts"
-- Go to "Custom Shortcuts" and click "Add Shortcut" or the "+" button
+- Go to "Custom Shortcuts" and click the "+" button
 - Fill the inputs with the following
   - Name: Toggle Bedtime Mode
   - Command: